agramian/git-commands/README.md

 # Add the new origin.
 git remote add origin {{new-repo-url}}

-# Push everything.
+# Push everything (or alternatively just specific branches).
-git push --all
-git push --tags
+git push origin main # only main branch git push --all # all branches git push --tags

 # Replaced the mirrored clone with the actual repo so commits can be made.